-A decision of the BAI may be challenged by way of judicial review in the High Court (as above).
-In addition, a decision by the BAI to terminate or suspend a contract made under part 6 or part 8 of the Broadcasting Act may be appealed by the holder of the contract to the High Court pursuant to section 51 of the Broadcasting Act.
+A decision of the BAI may be challenged by way of judicial review in the High Court.
+Also, a decision by the BAI to terminate or suspend a contract made under Part 6 or Part 8 of the Broadcasting Act may be appealed by the holder of the contract to the High Court under section 51 of the Broadcasting Act.